aframevr/aframe-site/src/_posts/awoa-15.md

   stars: 2010
 ---

-*A-Frame intensifies*.
+*A-Frame intensifies* as we pass 2000 GitHub stars and 800 Slack members!
 Sneak peeks of multiuser, embedded scenes, room-scale, asymmetric gaming, the A-Frame Editor, and link traversal at SFHTML5 WebVR meetup.

 Thanks to Matt Simpson for the many contributions this week!